Updated: 7 days ago

 Pour the milk into a storage container.

-Milk will stay fresh up to 3 (maybe 4) days - then it starts to ferment - which is also pretty tasty.
+Tiger nut milk will stay fresh up to 3 (maybe 4) days - then it starts to ferment - which is also pretty tasty.

 2-3 cardamom pods